leungmak/incubator-carbondata/docs/datamap/datamap.md

 1. Incremental refresh, for single table case
 2. Partitioning
 3. Query rewrite on streaming table (union of groupby query on streaming segment and scan query on datamap table)

+### Manual Management

+If you are creating a datamap on external table, you need to do all manual managment of the datamap.
+It means you should do:

+- After you create datamap on the external table, if you again load new data, update data, delete data, drop table, you need to drop the datamap immediately, so that query is consistent with the latest main table data.
+- If you want to use datamap after above mentioned operation, you should create the datamap again.
+(For MV datamap, create datamap and issue REFRESH explicitly)

 ## DataMap Definition